Carnival Cruise Line: 1980s: First new build ships

-In 1984, Carnival would introduce a new television marketing campaign during this time, starring Kathie Lee Gifford, who continues to be a longtime collaborator with the line.
+In 1984, Carnival introduced a new television marketing campaign, starring Kathie Lee Gifford, who continues to be a longtime collaborator with the line.

 Following the success of the Tropicale, and increased competition in Miami with newer ships, Carnival ordered the Holiday in 1985, followed by the Jubilee in 1986 and Celebration in 1987.

 1990s: Fleet expansion

 Beginning in 1990, Carnival introduced the popular Fantasy class, beginning with the Fantasy, and completed with the eighth in the class Paradise in 1998.
 When completed, the Fantasy was one of the largest ships at the time and had the largest atrium at sea.
 After having done design work on all the previous Carnival ships, Joe Farcus continued as the lead designer for the entire class.

 In 1993, Carnival began to get rid of their older second-hand tonnage, and sold their first ship, Mardi Gras, after 21 years of service with the line.
 The Carnivale followed the same year, going to newly created Carnival subsidiary Fiesta Marina Cruises.